paudetseis/RfPy/docs/scripts.rst

                          set]
       --save             Set this option to save the Harmonics object to a pickled file.
 [Default does not save object]
+      --use-numba        Use numba jit to increase processing speed [Default does not use numba]

     Settings for plotting results:
       Specify parameters for plotting the back-azimuth harmonics.